NicoBach/distributed-dynamics-model/README.md

 # Distributed-supervised-learning-of-dynamic-models

-We  present  a  distributed  supervised  learning  architecture, which  can  generate  trajectory  data  conditioned  by  control  commands and  learned  from  demonstrations.
-The  architecture  consists  of  an  en-semble of neural networks (NNs) which learns the dynamic model and a separate addressing NN that decides from which NN to draw a prediction.
-We introduce an error-based method for automatic assignment of data subsets to the ensemble NNs for training using the loss profile of the ensemble.
+This is the codebase for  a  distributed  supervised  learning  architecture, which  can  generate  trajectory  data  conditioned  by  control  commands and  learned  from  demonstrations.
+The  architecture  consists  of  an  ensemble of neural networks (NNs) which learns the dynamic model and a separate addressing NN that decides from which NN to draw a prediction.
+This work also introduces an error-based method for automatic assignment of data subsets to the ensemble NNs for training using the loss profile of the ensemble.

 ![training](https://github.com/NicoBach/distributed-dynamics-model/blob/master/pictures/image-train.png)